Reinforcement learning approach to non-equilibrium quantum thermodynamics

+We ran a simulation where the dynamics of our system is divided in $10$ steps and took $\mu^*=3$.
+We used a batch of $30$ systems and considered $100$ epochs, choosing the time-dependent coupling rate $ J_1(t)=\chi({t}/{\tau}-0.5)$ with $\chi(t-t_0)=1$ at $t=t_0$ and being null otherwise.
+We have also considered $J_2(t)=\sin[{\pi}/{2}-({\pi}/{2})\cos(\frac{\pi t}{2\tau})]$, both for an initial thermal state with $\beta=1$.
 Our results are shown in Fig.~\ref{Figura:f2sp} and Table~\ref{tab:1}.
 A successful reduction of entropy production is achieved in both cases.
-Moreover we see that the entropy production $\Sigma_{opt}$ for both the optimized processes takes very similar values.
+Moreover, the entropy production $\Sigma_{opt}$ for both optimized processes takes very similar values.
 Similar considerations hold for $\Delta U_{opt}$.
-This is encouraging, although not surprising as for both processes we have $J(0)=0$ and $J(\tau)=1$ so that the corresponding adiabatic process is the same, and we have, in fact, the same $\Delta F$.
+This is encouraging, although not surprising, as for both processes we have $J(0)=0$ and $J(\tau)=1$ so that the corresponding adiabatic process is the same, and we have in fact the same $\Delta F$.

-Next, using Eq.~\eqref{J2step}, we changed the temperature of the initial state of the system in the range $\beta\in[0.1,2.1]$, dividing this interval in $20$ steps.
-Running a single simulation for each of these values of $\beta$, we obtained a mean entropy production reduction $\Delta\Sigma\approx 28\%$ in this interval.
+Next, using $J_1(t)$, we changed the temperature of the initial state of the system in the range $\beta\in[0.1,2.1]$, dividing this interval in $20$ steps.
+Running a single simulation for each value of $\beta$, we obtained a mean entropy production reduction $\Delta\Sigma\approx 36\%$ in this interval.